coatl-dev/coatl-dev.github.io/_posts/2021-02-03-new-ignition-8-1-2-formulae-now-available.md

 - [ignition@8.1.2](https://formulae.coatl.dev/formula/ignition@8.1.2)

 ## How do I install these formulae?
-To install these formulae, first tap our Homebrew tap
+To install these formulae, first tap our Homebrew tap:

 ```bash
 $ brew tap coatl-dev/coatl-dev